TheHive-Project/Synapse/docs/workflows/Ews2Alert.md

 ### ews2Alert config

-Ews2Alert creates alerts based of the basic alert variables which you can read up on HERE.

 You can configure the ews2Alert workflow by navigating to your Synapse workflow folder and using nano.

 ```cd YourPathToSynapse/Synapse/workflows```